MostlyAdequate/mostly-adequate-guide/ch1.md

 multiply(flock_b, add(flock_a, flock_a));
 ```

 Brilliant!
 We didn't have to write a lick of custom code other than our calling function.
 We include `add` and `multiply` definitions here for completeness, but there is really no need to write them - we surely have an `add` and `multiply` provided by some previously written library.
-Contrast this with our absurd object version which ignores built in functions and data types in order to model the "real world".

 You may be thinking "how very strawman of you to put such a mathy example up front".
 Or "real programs are not this simple and cannot be reasoned about in such a way".
 I've chosen this example because most of us already know about addition and multiplication so it's easy to see how math can be of use to us here.
 Don't despair, throughout this book, we'll sprinkle in some category theory, set theory, and lambda calculus to write real world examples that achieve the same simplicity and results as our flock of seagulls example.
 You needn't be a mathematician either, it will feel just like using a normal framework or api.